 In an earlier age the poets and sages knew that falling in love is an experience of the Divine.
 When two people become enraptured with each other, they feel ecstasy and the delight of a timeless state of being.
 Any sense of isolation, pain or anxiety dissolves into the bliss.
 The Sufi poet Rumi expresses it beautifully:

-see “Lovers share a sacred decree – to seek the Beloved.
+new order lyrics “Lovers share a sacred decree – to seek the Beloved.
 They roll head over heels rushing toward the Beautiful One like a torrent of water.”

 In the past few centuries the spiritual dimension of love has gradually been lost, especially in the West.
 Modern psychologists tell us that falling in love is illusory and that romance is a “projected fantasy” we conjure up in an attempt to feel immortal and invulnerable.
 However, according to the ancient seers, all love is a spiritual path.
 In fact, love is spirit.
 When we’re in the romance phase of a relationship, we have a brief experience of who we really are – an expression of the Divine.
 Our sense of being separate, isolated individuals disappears and we know that we’re an inextricable part of an infinite universe.